contrivancecompanychicago/cosine-game-forum-harlowe/README.md

 ##### Errors

  * As an added bonus from rewriting the macro-running code (see above), the "Javascript error message" has been completely removed, and a proper Harlowe error message will appear in all cases from now on.
 This eliminates various highly misleading error messages, such as `missing ] after element list`, and replaces them with something more understandable.
+ * Various other error messages have had their wording altered to be a bit more specific.

 ##### Coding